IsiLuigi2014/CM4-NAS/README.md

-# CM4 NAS Board [UNMAINTAINED]
+# CM4 NAS Board [UNMAINTAINED | UNTESTED]

+This is a fork from the CM4 NAS Board Project from mebs, added 12V power circuitry only to power it.
+UNTESTED

 This Compute Module 4 carrier board design exposes a subset of the CM4's interfaces, including its single PCIe 2.0 lane to accept an external SATA controller card.
 This design is based off of the official Raspberry Pi Foundation's CM4 IO board (the KiCad project is available on the [IO board official page](https://www.raspberrypi.org/products/compute-module-4-io-board/?resellerType=home)).
 Removed the IO that was less relevant for a NAS and rearranged the remaining interfaces for a smaller footprint that would fit within the width of a standard 3.5" hard drive.

 The board was intentionally kept simple to limit mistakes as this is my first ever attempt at designing a PCB and I have no background in electronics, so all the power management is left to external power supplies and buck converters.
 It's important to use good quality regulated power supplies with this board as it offers no protection other than what is built into the CM4.

 Also made 3D printed enclosure for the final product.
-Design available here: https://www.thingiverse.com/thing:4820662
+Design available here: https://www.thingiverse.com/thing:4820662 (Properly not compertablie anymore since made board bigger for 12v power only)

 Feel free to explore the discussion section of this repo to share ideas.